 After numerous requests we’ve decided to squeeze the event in our busy schedule (doing our bit for Charity) and hope you can join us.

+We hope that you like our new YouTube advert featuring a speaking labrador called Margo!
 This year we have an actress opening the doors so read on…

 We all have a few clothes in our wardrobe which hardly get worn, and this is a chance to donate your pre loved frocks to our charity dress event.